iRayhan/CmpNavigationApplication/README.md

 # 📱 Compose Multiplatform Navigation App

 This is a **Jetpack Compose Multiplatform** application demonstrating navigation between two screens with arguments and **custom transitions**.
-The app is structured to work across platforms (Android, Desktop, etc.) using `compose-navigation`.
+The app is structured to work across platforms (Android, IOS, etc.) using `compose-navigation`.

 ## ✨ Features